sakex/ml-perf/README.md

-# cracking-the-perf-interview
+# ML performance

-Resources for succeeding at the ML performance engineer interview
+Resources for succeeding as a ML performance engineer.